Racix/Project-AI-Translation/docs/README.md

 # Weekly blog

+## Friday - 2023-10-27

+During the past two weeks, most of our time has been dedicated to presentations and exams.
+Nevertheless, progress has been made.

+On the backend, we have implemented the new, more microservices-oriented architecture we decided on earlier.

+The frontend can now receive responses from the backend via websockets.

+Translation functionality should now be operational.
+Next, we need to transform it into a dedicated translation microservice.

 ## Friday - 2023-10-13
 This week, we have decided to make some changes to the system architecture.
 We are now transitioning to a more efficient microservice architecture, which will make the system more decoupled and easier to understand.
 Additionally, we have made progress in integrating the diarization service into the entire system.